mbabynames search ✿

 Palmer Brooks

-Palmer, meaning "noble and strong", pairs with Brooks, meaning "small stream".
+Palmer, meaning "pilgrim", pairs with Brooks, meaning "small stream".
 The meanings point in complementary directions.
 Brooks (1 syllable) provides a firm close after the longer Palmer.

 Palmer George